 Essay 2: What did you learn from your most spectacular failure?
 (200 words)

-Failures are learning opportunities.
+Failures are important learning opportunities.
 With this prompt, the admissions committee wants to know what you take away from situations in which things do not turn out as you had planned or hoped.
 Do you place blame elsewhere and try to make excuses?
 Or do you view these sorts of experiences with an analytical eye, using what they can teach you to achieve better results with similar ventures going forward?
 That a world-class business school would be interested in candidates who are eager and open-minded learners only makes sense.
 Judge has been posing this particular essay prompt since 2010, so it clearly touches on a topic the admissions committee views as pivotal in identifying applicants they feel will be successful in its MBA program.